Your Excellency, The Minister of Finance

 In case you missed it, two weeks ago we saw an extraordinary Royal Wedding of the now Duke and Duchess of Sussex - a spell binding encapsulation of what modern Britain is.
 Tolerant.
 Multi-faith.
 Multi-denominational.
 Inclusive.
 Confident.
 Welcoming.
 I believe our guest list tonight reflects that too.

 In my first 8 months here as High Commissioner we have certainly been embraced by Ghana: the warmth of the weather matched by the warmth of her people.
-My wife and children are thrilled, honoured to be here.
+My wife and children are thrilled, honored to be here.
 But it is not just that to which I refer.
 Nor – of the endless love and support of my wife!

 In Bishop Michael Curry’s words,